kastendevhub/veeam_kasten_operator_terraform/README.md

 3. Log in to the dashboard using your OpenShift credentials.

 By default the authentication to the Veeam Kasten Management console is configured with the OpenShift OAuth in this terraform deployment.
-The token requested during the login can be found by going into the `Copy login command` view and copy/paste the `API token`
+The token requested during the login can be found by going into the `Copy login command` view and copy/paste the `API token` in the Veeam Kasten Management console.

 ```text
 sha256~......